 6. A student adds white zinc oxide powder to a test tube and heats it strongly using a blue Bunsen burner flame.
 They observe a colour change to yellow, however when this solid cools down to room temperature it changes back to a white colour.
-Delete the correct words to complete the sentence below to state whether this is a chemical or physical change and explain your answer.
+Is this a chemical or physical change?
+Explain your answer.